Xinyuan-LilyGO/TTGO_TWatch_Library/docs/examples_en.md

-│   ├── UserButton                  #Basic user button example │   ├── WakeupFormPEKKey            #Use the power management PEK button to wake up ESP32 │   ├── WakeupFormSensor            #Use the three-axis accelerometer to wake up the ESP32 │   └── WakeupFormTimer             #Use built-in timer to wake up ESP32 ├── ClientProject                   #Customer's example directory │   └── SimpleFramework             #Use TFT_eSPI frame ├── ExternTFTLibrary                #Use PlatfromIO, an example of using external TFT_eSPI with TTGO_TWatch_Library
+│   ├── UserButton                  #Basic user button example │   ├── WakeupFormPEKKey            #Use the power management PEK button to wake up ESP32 │   ├── WakeupFormSensor            #Use the three-axis accelerometer to wake up the ESP32 │   ├── WakeupFormTimer             #Use built-in timer to wake up ESP32 │   ├── BluetoothAudio              #Bluetooth playback │   └── BluetoothAudioWeb           #Bluetooth playback, with web control

+├── ClientProject                   #Customer's example directory │   └── SimpleFramework             #Use TFT_eSPI frame
+├── ExternTFTLibrary                #Use PlatfromIO, an example of using external TFT_eSPI with TTGO_TWatch_Library